YitaoGou/VacA-TM-channel/README.md

 #### MD simulations

 * `./input`: input files for MD simulations.
-* `./input/initial.gro`: initial structure file of xxx. (after energy minimization and equilibrations)
+* `./input/initial.gro`: initial structure file of xxx. (after energy minimization and equilibrations).
 * `./cluster/cluster1_runi.pdb` centroid protein structure of the top cluster from the ith simulation replica.

 ## [The anion selectivity of VacA TM channel](./04-anion-selectivity)